rsniezynski/go-asset-helper/README.md

     )

     // There's also WithMappingBuilder option to create the asset mapper without
     // using the manifest file.
-No example at this time.
 }
 ```